Red Line for Gaza

 Why are we saying the UK government is complicit?

-The UK government is complicit in Israel’s crimes by its continued military, economic and diplomatic support.
-Critical language, without meaningful action, is not enough.
+The UK government is complicit in enabling the Israeli government’s crimes – by its continued military, economic and diplomatic support.
+Strong words, without meaningful action, are not enough.

-The UK government continues to allow the sale of some arms to Israel, including parts for deadly fighter jets that are used to drop bombs on Palestinian civilians.
-The UK also produces components for Israeli drones, provides intelligence from spy flights over Gaza, and trains Israeli military personnel in Britain.
+The government continues to allow arms sales to Israel, including parts for deadly fighter jets that are used to drop bombs on Palestinian civilians.
+Additionally, it continues to trade with Israel preferentially as if nothing is wrong.
+This complicity must stop.

 What does it mean to act in solidarity with Palestinians?